mhulsman/ibidas/docs/installation.rst

     easy_install ibidas

+One needs to have root access to do this (see `Execute from source` if this is not available).
 This will download and install ibidas and its necessary dependencies.
 The ``setuptools`` package is available in nearly all Linux distributions.

 Ibidas has currently only been tested on the Linux platform, and probably will